YouGov is a survey site where you can supposedly get paid to share your opinions.

-The average survey does not take more than 5-15 minutes to answer, and the YouGov surveys pay pretty well in relation to the time spent compared to many other survey sites.
-There are on occasions surveys that will take longer, but then the reward will also be higher.
+The average survey does not take more than 5-15 minutes to answer, and the YouGov surveys pay quite well in relation to the time spent compared to many other survey sites.
+There are, on occasion, surveys that will take longer, but then the reward will also be higher.

 It is, however, very easy to find out, so you still know this before deciding whether you want to participate in a certain survey or not.
 You just click the link in the email, and then you will see how many points you can make and the approximate time.
 If you decide you do not want to participate, you can just close the window.

-A big plus is also, that they almost never send you a link to a survey that you then do not qualify for.
+A big plus is also that they almost never send you a link to a survey that you then do not qualify for.
 And if they do, you usually get another survey instead.
-Other survey sites could definitely learn from this, as it can be frustrating to click several surveys that turns out not to be available anyway.
+Other survey sites could definitely learn from this, as it can be frustrating to click several surveys that turn out not to be available anyway.

-The site is quite easy to navigate compared to some other paid survey sites.
-However, as you receive an email whenever there is a new survey, you actually do not have to navigate on the site itself very much.
+The site is quite easy to use compared to some other paid survey sites.
+However, as you receive an email whenever there is a new survey, you actually do not have to log in to the site itself very often.